SURYAKANTSHARMA/CountryPicker/README.md

-# CountyPicker
+# CountryPicker

-This library is for county picker used in many app for selecting country code of user.
+This library is for country picker used in many app for selecting country code of user.
 User can select country by searching and then selecting country cell.

 ## Getting Started